cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-tls-random-improvemnents.md

 Weak or predictable cryptographically-strong pseudorandom number generators (CSPRNGs) can be abused or exploited for malicious purposes.
 See the Dual EC random number backdoor for a relevant example of this problem.
-This document describes a way for servers to mix their long-term private key into the entropy pool from which random values are derived.
+This document describes a way for security protocol participants to mix their long-term private key into the entropy pool from which random values are derived.
 This may help mitigate problems that stem from broken CSPRNGs.

 --- middle